-The year-end NAV was USD 0.87 per share (2011 NAV: USD 0.57 per share).
-The portfolio remained diversified across sectors and geographies with increased exposure to US senior secured loans.
+The year-end NAV was USD 0.86 per share (2012 NAV: USD 0.87 per share).
+The portfolio remained diversified across sectors with increased exposure to US senior secured loans and emerging market debt, through its CLO portfolio.

-In 2012, the Group generated interest and dividend income of USD 22.1m and investment property income of USD 5.4m.
-The Group's results (net income of USD 25.7m) relate mainly to gains and interest and dividend income from the financial portfolio.
-At the same time the results were negatively affected by impairments related to certain legacy investments.
-Administrative expenses amounted to USD 5.0m.
-Finance costs were USD 4.2m, of which USD 3.5m relates to the loan against the Wyler Park property.
+In 2013, the Group generated interest and dividend income of USD 29.1m and investment property income of USD 5.5m.
+The Group's results (net income of USD 2.5m) relate mainly to gains and interest and dividend income from the financial portfolio.
+At the same time the results were negatively affected by the performance of Babylon shares.
+Administrative expenses amounted to USD 12.3m.
+Finance costs were USD 5.2m, of which USD 3.6m relates to the loan against the Wyler Park property.